Salt & Wind Travel

 Milo’s Bistrot (Condesa neighborhood)

-We love Milo’s in Condesa for a few different reasons — one of them is for Sunday brunch.
-This little spot has two separate dining areas and a patio too.
-The design is adorable both inside and out and the coffee, fresh-made to order Jugo Verdes (green juices), and huevo (egg) dishes like chilaquiles are done just right.
+We love Milo’s in La Condesa for a few different reasons — one of them is for Sunday brunch.
+This little spot has two separate dining areas and a patio, too.
+The design is adorable both inside and out, and the coffee, fresh-made-to-order Jugo Verdes (green juices), and huevos (egg) dishes like chilaquiles are made just right.

 Meals Served On Sundays: Breakfast and Lunch

-As you’ve probably noticed, very few of these places – aside from El Cardenal and Cevicheria Nais – are open past 6 PM on Sundays.
-If you’re looking to eat after that time, we say grab a taco!
+FYI, very few of these places – aside from El Cardenal and Cevicheria Nais – are open past 6 PM on Sundays.
+If you want to eat after that time, grab a taco at a classic spot like El Vilsito or Taqueria Orinoco!

 Any other favorite spots for where to eat on Sunday in Mexico City?
 Let us know in the comments below!